YuYaoYang2333/SyntaLinker/README.md

 The data has already been preprocessed for training the SyntaLinker

-Model training can be started by running the [training.sh]script
+Model training can be started by running the [training.sh](https://github.com/YuYaoYang2333/SyntaLinker/edit/master/training.sh) script

-To achieve the best results with single models, we average the last 10 checkpoints by running [average_models.sh].
+To achieve the best results with single models, we average the last 10 checkpoints by running [average_models.sh](https://github.com/YuYaoYang2333/SyntaLinker/edit/master/average_models.sh) script.

 ## Testing (beam search)

 To generate the predictions use the `translate.py` script:

-Model testing of beam search can be started by running the [testing_beam_search.sh]script.
+Model testing of beam search can be started by running the [testing_beam_search.sh](https://github.com/YuYaoYang2333/SyntaLinker/edit/master/testing_beam_search.sh) script.

 # Metrics

-Run the the [recovery.sh]script to get the top-10 recovery.
+Run the the [recovery.sh](https://github.com/YuYaoYang2333/SyntaLinker/edit/master/recovery.sh) script to get the top-10 recovery.
 The other metrics, such as RMSD, 3D smiliarity in case study can be found in `Utils/` folder.

 ## Citation